UpsilonNumworks/Upsilon/README.md

   <a href="https://discord.gg/hnEqPzAJzn"><img alt="Discord" src="https://img.shields.io/discord/663420259851567114?color=blue&labelColor=292929&label=chat%20-%20discord&logo=discord&style=for-the-badge" /></a>
 </p>

-> Vous ne comprenez pas l'anglais ?
+> 🇫🇷 Vous ne comprenez pas l'anglais ?
 Vous êtes francophone ?
-Regardez le [*LISEZ-MOI* français](./README.fr.md) !
+Regardez le [*LISEZ-MOI* français](./README.fr.md) ! 🇫🇷

 ## About

-Upsilon is a fork of Omega, an user-made OS that runs on the Numworks calculator, which brings many features to it, but was discontinued because of a policy change from Numworks.
-Upsilon is for the people who want to see a future for user-made OSes for Numworks, even after the closure and archiving of Omega.
+Upsilon is a fork of Omega, an user-made OS that runs on the NumWorks calculator, which brings many features to it, but was discontinued because of a policy change from NumWorks.
+Upsilon is for the people who want to see a future for user-made OSes for NumWorks, even after the closure and archiving of Omega.

 ### Some new features